delejt/elasticsearch-php/README.md

 The library comes with predefined [Elasticsearch mappings](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html#mapping) that you can use.
 See [this](https://github.com/legalthings/elasticsearch-php/blob/master/src/ElasticMap.php) file for more maps.
-The maps can be easily extended since they are just arrays.
-Feel free to contribute by adding more frequently used maps.

 ```php
 use LegalThings/ElasticMap;